-It is no secret that the world today contains many people who treat others as objects.
+It is no secret that the world today has many people who treat others as objects.
 In contrast, the dojo is a place where everyone should appreciate others and develop interpersonal relationships necessary to further knowledge in the art.

 In today’s world, people can find themselves facing rudeness, disrespect aggression and anger on a daily basis.
 As a traditional Dojo, all the trappings of daily life are left outside.
-The 7 virtues of Budo are taught reinforced and embedded within the techniques and the etiquette of a traditional Martial Art dojo.
+The 7 virtues of Budo are taught, reinforced and embedded within the techniques and the etiquette of a traditional Martial Art dojo.
 In the dojo an atmosphere of respect, humility, consideration, benevolence fidelity self-discipline and compassion has been developed.
 These virtues and others are embedded in the dojo environment and all aspect of training and dojo life.
-The training methodology teaches and reinforces these virtues in all students.
+The training method teaches and reinforces these virtues in all students.